Artarmon

 Artarmon's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Artarmon's health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Artarmon's health outcomes show excellent results, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Approximately 67% of Artarmon's total population (6,590 people) have private health cover, which is higher than Greater Sydney's 59.9% and the national average of 55.7%.
+Approximately 67% of Artarmon's total population (6,590 people) have private health cover, compared to 59.9% in Greater Sydney and the national average of 55.7%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.1 and 5.6% of residents respectively.
-A total of 79.2% of residents claim to be completely clear of medical ailments, compared to Greater Sydney's 74.6%.
-Artarmon has 14.0% of its population aged 65 and over (1,382 people), which is lower than Greater Sydney's 15.4%.
-Health outcomes among seniors in Artarmon are strong, with national rankings broadly in line with the general population.
+Asthma and mental health issues are the most common medical conditions, affecting 6.1% and 5.6% of residents respectively.
+A total of 79.2% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Artarmon has 14.1% of its population aged 65 and over (1,392 people), lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health